Ultra Precision Joystick Controller BU0836A

 • Use other sensors with 0..+5v output, e.g. ratiometric magnetic Hall sensors.
 You may use spare +5V and Gnd pins for power (up to 100mA)

 • Eight 3-pin and two 6-pin connectors are included with each controller.
-Pin header has standard 0.1" (2.54mm) pitch
+Pin header has standard 0.1 inch (2.54mm) pitch

 • Simple utility allows to invert axes and increase resolution for pots with small movement range